-We will review 21 versions including vinyl, CD, Cassette, Streaming Qobuz Hi-Res, Amazon UltraHD, Tidal Master, Tidal 360RA, from 1982 to 2022, with MOFI releases.
+We will review 22 versions including vinyl, CD, Cassette, Streaming Qobuz Hi-Res, Amazon UltraHD, Tidal Master, Tidal 360RA, from 1982 to 2022, with MOFI releases, updated with Apple Dolby Atmos.

-Below you will find the description of the different editions, as well as the measurements of each edition in the following chapters.
+For this review, you will find 21 versions tested.
+Below you will find the description of the different editions, as well as the measurements of each edition.

 The synthesis of the review and the samples are available here